 Given the surge in the uptake of cycling during the pandemic, we worked to leverage this boost by combining the idea of ‘heritage walks’ with cycling – Heritage Rides!
 We identified NMT conducive cycling routes around the city with points of interest/ heritage sites along them.
 The routes also feature local spots where you can relish some of the best Southern soul food that Bengaluru has to offer!

-The Heritage Rides are being launched in collaboration with the Bengaluru SMART City Mission and are being made available as GPS-enabled audio rides through the HopOn India App – a platform that is designed to be a tour guide you can carry in your pocket!
+The Heritage Rides have been launched in collaboration with the Bengaluru SMART City Mission and are available as GPS-enabled audio rides through the HopOn India App – a platform that is designed to be a tour guide you can carry in your pocket!
 The tours are best enjoyed in the morning and may be downloaded from the HopOn app.
 Learn more here.

 During Phase I, a hackathon was also organized to engage a wider audience around potential tech solutions to incentivize public transport usage among Bengaluru’s residents.
 Through the hackathon, we attempted to create a “Bengaluru Connectivity Index” – a scorecard to assess how accessible different areas of the city are by various transport modes.
 The idea was to create an interactive tool or product that can leverage available data sets, crowdsourced data, local knowledge, and elements of social media platforms to create a robust connectivity index, with the aim of assisting transportation agencies in improving connectivity in areas that need it the most!